 Design Your Learning Sessions Well and You Can Prosper

 Learning may occur in spite of what happens in schools, and in spite of homework assignments too.
 Alfie Kuhn has found from 300 studies that schoolwork assignments generally make no difference: Children get no better grades or study habits by homework.
 Yet, some tell that homework helps.
 It depends on how the homework is organised.
 How well it is adapted, whether it is to cement classroom teaching or give new informations.
 Such facets matter to clarify.
 It is not just a question of homework or not, but what kind of homework it is, how it is administered, adapted - things like that.
-Still, as a good indication of the current lay of the land in America too:
+For all that, Kuhn says:

 Widespread assumptions about the benefits of homework - higher achievement and the promotion of such virtues as self-discipline and responsibility - aren't substantiated by the available evidence.
-[Kohn, p.
+[Kuhn, p.
 3]

-❖ Schoolwork assignments that make very nervous and anxious, may not be all right.
-Much depends on a lax enough learning environment.
+◎ Schoolwork assignments that make nervous and anxious, are hardly fit all along.
+Much depends on a cosy learning environment.

 Learning Follows Its Own Dynamics

-❖ To go actively for self-help in the field of learning, may help too.
+◎ To go actively for self-help in the field of learning could help too.

 Yoga training for learning

-❖ Sound meditation helps in developing the mind, and may make it far more appreciative to learning and other experiences.
-Study the research (link in the paragraph above)
+◎ Sound meditation helps in developing the mind, and may make it far more appreciative to learning and other experiences.

-❖ Combine relaxing and studying with tact, and you may benefit.
-Good study methods teach ways to combine the two.
+◎ Combine relaxing and studying with tact, and you may benefit.

 Repeat basic ideas at intervals to fasten their neural networks.
 Then you learn better